Related terms: abdominal aortic aneurysm (AAA), aortic aneurysm, aortic dissection, cardiac tamponade, cerebral aneurysm, ventricular aneurysm

 faster, simpler way for emergency room doctors and others to diagnose

-professional staff members Scott LeMaire, MD and Joseph Coselli, MD] published their findings recently in the journal Circulation Research.
+professional staff members Scott LeMaire, MD and Joseph Coselli, MD] published their findings in the journal Circulation Research.
 Read more in Texas Medical Center News.

 What are the symptoms?